-Tip the Scales in Your Favor by Providing Tipped Employees with Adequate Written Notice
+Provide Tipped Employees with Adequate Written Notice

-By Luis J. Gonzalez, Attorney Litigation Practice & Alcohol Beverage Team, Holland & Knight | December 18, 2016
+By Luis J. Gonzalez Attorney Litigation Practice & Alcohol Beverage Team, Holland & Knight | December 18, 2016

 Complying with the Fair Labor Standards Act (FLSA) and the Department of Labor's (DOL) regulations for tipped employees continues to present challenges for hoteliers and others in the hospitality industry.
 While recent attention has been paid to proper tip pooling practices (employers requiring certain tipped employees to chip in a portion of their tips, which are then divided among a group of employees), equal attention must be given to the FLSA's mandatory notice provision to tipped employees.

 Who Are Tipped Employees Under the FLSA?

 The minimum wage varies by state and cannot be less than the federal minimum wage.
 It is important to note that under the current DOL regulation, an employer is prohibited from using an employee's earned tips for any reason - with a few exceptions.
 Therefore, where a tipped employee receives the federal minimum wage of $7.25 per hour from the employer plus tips, the employer cannot require the employee to turn over the tips to the employer.
 (The application of this restriction has been called into question by various courts interpreting the FLSA.)

 Exceptions to FLSA Requirement That Tipped Employees Keep All Tips